katcipis/sophia/notes/books/philosophy-software-design.md

 being complicated to clients (combining multiple interfaces that do almost nothing).
-That gets even worse if the modules are services, as in micro-services, because combining services is never very easy, specially when compared to combining command line tools in a UNIX like shell, which was one of the inspirations of the whole micro-services thing, one tool does one thing way, but in a perverted way.
+That gets even worse if the modules are services, as in micro-services, because combining services is never very easy (in my experience at least), specially when compared to combining command line tools in a UNIX like shell, which was one of the inspirations of the whole micro-services thing, one tool does one thing way, but in a perverted way.

 ## To split or to not split, that is the question